Inedo/upack/README.md

 ### verify

-Verifies that a specified package hash matches the hash stored in a ProGet Universal feed.
+Verifies that a specified package hash matches the hash stored in a universal feed.

     upack verify «package» «source» [--user=«authentication»]

  - **`package`** - Path of a valid .upack file.
  - **`source`** - URL of a upack API endpoint.
+If not specified, the `UPACK_FEED` environment variable is used.
  - `user` - Credentials to use for servers that require authentication.
-This can be either `«username»:«password»` or `api:«api-key»`
+This can be either `«username»:«password»` or `api:«api-key»`.
+If not specified, the `UPACK_USER` environment variable is used.

 ### hash